Yale-BIM/f21-assignments/assignment-5/README.md

         plt.show()
     ```

-    The script should print to the screen the "Best threshold" (from the set ```python [x/100.0 for x in range(0,100,2)]```)
+    As indicated above, the script should print to the screen the "Best threshold" (from the set ```python [x/100.0 for x in range(0,100,2)]```)
     for predicting faces with your trained model given the ROC values.
-Once your script is
+You can try it by running it with the 64x64_data.npz file and your trained model
-    working as desired, commit it to your repository.
-In addition, add to your report what was the best
+    from III-1.

-    threshold that you found for your model when you ran the script on the 64x64_data.npz file and the ROC curve that your plot_roc_curve.py script
+    Once your script is working as desired, commit it to your repository.
+In addition, add to your report the ROC curve that your script
-    displayed when running.
+    displayed when running on the 64x64_data.npz file and what was the best threshold found given the TRP and FPR values computer for your model.

 - **III-3.** Complete the make_predictions() function in the
 `window_detection.py` script within your assignment-5/face_detection directory